Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 | `capture_03` | 31.01 | 47.99% | 52.00% |
 | `capture_04` | 12.89 | 62.68% | 37.32% |

-The captures intentionally differ in activity and trade-side composition.
-That heterogeneity is useful for the capture-level generalization test.
+The captures intentionally differ in activity and trade-side composition, allowing the main analysis to test generalization across distinct market episodes.

 ---